ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 {: style="text-align: center; margin: 1.5em"}

-[Chen et al (2020)](#chen2020pixels) has explored this approach.
+[Chen et al (2020)](#chen2020pixels) explored this approach.
 However, they encountered a limitation in the transformer network: it scales quadratically with the length of the input sequence.
 A 224 x 224 px image will have a length of $$224^2 \times 3$$, way above the capacity of a GPU.
 As a result, they reduced the context by downsampling the 224-px image to 32-, 48-, and 64 pixel dimensions.

 The reason Transformers scale quadratically is because they have to compute the pairwise interaction between all elements...